 A reading slump is common for many readers, and it happens to even the most thoughtful, dedicated, and diligent readers.
 We’ve all been there: You’re reading a book, and suddenly you can’t seem to get into it.
 You try reading for hours, but your mind won’t focus.
 You might even start reading other books, but you can’t seem to finish them either.
 This is called a reading slump.
 Don’t worry, though!
 This article will discuss everything you need to know about reading slumps and how to overcome them.
 We will also provide a list of alternative activities that are book or literary-related that readers can do when they are in a reading slump.
 Plus, you’ll get some practical tips to help you start reading again!

-Looking for a podcast episode about reading slumps?
+A podcast episode about reading slumps

 What is a reading slump?